What Is Construction Engineering Management?

 What Does a Construction Engineering Manager Do?

 Construction engineering managers are key players in the successful completion of construction projects.
 Over the course of his or her career, a construction engineering manager is likely to work on and oversee a broad range of projects.
-These include the design of drainage and sewage systems, building construction, or even larger infrastructure projects like developing highways or railroads.
+This may include the design of drainage and sewage systems, building construction, or even larger infrastructure projects like developing highways or railroads.
 Others choose to focus on one particular type of construction and build a career around it.
 Some common specialties include:

 - Commercial business or housing construction